michael-zidar/michael-zidar.github.io/README.md

 The award data has been collected from the [POP Center](https://popcenter.asu.edu/content/about) website.
 The data is available in the [`data/`](https://github.com/michael-zidar/pop_projects/tree/main/data) directory of the repo.

-These data are sumbissions for the [Herbert A. Goldstein Award for Excellence in Problem-Oriented Policing](https://popcenter.asu.edu/content/pop-projects).
+These data are submissions for the [Herman A. Goldstein Award for Excellence in Problem-Oriented Policing](https://popcenter.asu.edu/content/pop-projects).
 The award is given to agencies that have implemented a successful POP project.
 The data includes the agency name, the project title, the year the project was submitted, a link to the project submission, and the award status.
 These data have also been geocoded to include the location of the agency.

 The data is available in the `data/project_data.csv` file.
 The data is in CSV (Can be opened with MS Excel) format and includes the following fields: